Dirk Nowitzki: National team career

 In the EuroBasket 2007, in which the top three teams automatically qualified for the 2008 Olympics, Nowitzki led Germany to a fifth place.
 He was the leading scorer with 24.0 points per game.
 The fifth place meant that Germany fell short of direct qualification, but was allowed to participate in the 2008 Olympic Qualifying Tournament.
 Nowitzki led Germany into a decisive match against Puerto Rico for the last remaining slot.
 In that crucial match, he scored a game-high 32 points and was vital for the 96–82 win which sent the German basketball team to their first Olympics since the 1992 Summer Olympics.
 Nowitzki was chosen to be the flag bearer for the German Olympic Team at the Opening Ceremony for the 2008 Olympics.
 Nowitzki led the German team to a tenth-place finish, and averaged 17.0 points and 8.4 rebounds for the tournament.

 In 2009, Nowitzki skipped the EuroBasket 2009.
 In July 2010, he said that he would skip the 2010 FIBA World Championship.
 In summer 2011, Nowitzki played with Germany in the EuroBasket 2011, where the team reached ninth place.
 In 2015, Nowitzki captained Germany at the EuroBasket.
 They won only one game, and were eliminated in the group stage, on home soil.
 In January 2016, Nowitzki officially announced his retirement from Germany's national team.
 In his career with Germany's senior men's national team, he averaged 19.7 points, 7.5 rebounds, and 1.6 assists per game.

 Nowitzki was named the Euroscar European Basketball Player of the Year by the Italian sports newspaper Gazzetta dello Sport for five years running from 2002 to 2006 and again in 2011.
 He was also named the Mister Europa European Player of the Year by the Italian sports magazine Superbasket in 2005, and the FIBA Europe Men's Player of the Year twice in 2005 and 2011.
+He was named to the FIBA EuroBasket 2000–2020 Dream Team in 2020.